pellju/ubisecure_project/README.md

 # ubisecure_project (backend)

 ## ToDo:
+- Parse the train locations (and other properties) with the train numbers
 - documentation
 - testing login + registration
 - finalizing
-(- something related to fetch and showing the train information)